Skip to content

 - -insecure

-Note: Only Standard Members and above can perform the copy command-line operation.
+Only Standard Members and Above can perform the copy command-line operation.

-Besides this export path, you can also adopt other log data export methods.
+In addition to this export path, you can also use other log data export methods.

 Set Status Colors

-The system has preset default colors for status values.
-If you need to customize the colors displayed in the explorer for different statuses, you can click Set Status Color to modify them.
+The system has pre-set default colors for status values.
+If you need to customize the colors displayed for different statuses in the explorer, click Set Status Color to modify.

 Formatting Configuration

-Note: Only administrators and above can configure formatter settings for the explorer.
+Only administrators and above can configure formatting for explorers.

-1. Click the Settings in the top-right corner of the explorer list;
+1. Click Settings in the upper-right corner of the explorer list;

 2. Click Formatting Configuration;

-• Match Method: Choose the matching method (currently supports =, !=, match, not match).
+• Matching Method: Select the matching method (currently supports =, !=, match, not match).

-• Match Content: Input the content to match (e.g., DEBUG).
+• Match Content: Input the content to be matched (such as DEBUG).

-• Display as Content: Input the replacement content to display (e.g., **).
+• Display As Content: Input the replacement display content (such as **).

 Export Log Data

-In Logs, you can first filter out the required log data, then export it as a CSV file or save it to dashboards and notes via > Export button for further viewing and analysis.
+In logs, you can first filter out the required data, then export it as CSV, JSONL files, or export it to dashboards and notes.

-If you need to export a specific log data, open the log's details page and click the icon in the top-right corner.
+If you need to export a specific log, open the log detail page and click in the upper-right corner.

-To help quickly locate key information in logs, the system uses color highlighting to display log content.
-When entering keywords in the search bar, only the matched keywords will be highlighted.
+To help quickly locate key information in logs, the system uses color highlights to display log content.
+When entering keywords in the search bar, only the matched keywords are highlighted.

 Single-Line Log Expansion and Copy

-• Click the button in the log entry to view the full content of the log.
-If the log supports JSON format, it will be displayed in JSON format; otherwise, it will show normally.
+• Click the button in the log entry to view the complete content of the log.
+If the log supports JSON format, it will be displayed in JSON format; otherwise, it will show the normal content.

 • Click the button to copy the entire log content to the clipboard.